-The DRF is committed to providing a fair and independent procedure for dealing with all complaints.
-Members must inform all clients and creditors that they are DRF members and draw prominent attention to the DRF Code & Standards and DRF Complaints Procedure, to enable clients and creditors to be aware of their rights and remedies if they believe the Code & Standards has been breached.
+- H.2.1 The DRF is committed to providing fair, independent procedures for dealing with complaints.
+Members must inform all clients and creditors that they are DRF members and draw prominent attention to the DRF Code & Standards and the DRF Conciliation and Complaints & Disciplinary Committee Procedure, to enable clients and creditors to be aware of their rights and remedies if they believe the Code & Standards has been breached. - H.2.2 Members must offer complainants access to DRF's Conciliation and Complaints & Disciplinary Committee Procedure, which aims to bring about effective, quick, fair resolution that will be satisfactory to all parties, without affecting their rights.
+The features of the Conciliation and Complaints & Disciplinary Committee Procedure are as follows: